alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 A Mixed Reality project for Thermo Fisher Scientific's Pharma Services Group.
 Based on photographic and photogrammetry data provided, an interactive digital twin of a vaccines manufacturing facility was created.
 The interactions were created in Unity for training porpuses regarding the assembly of the line interal parts.
 Every single piece was animated as instruction animations allowing the user to manipulate the interactive pieces in place during a training experience.
 This was done for the Hololens 2, and Oculus devices.

-While I can only show the finished model in most cases and not its MR implementation, this project has helped cut training costs and time.
-And added the benefit of remote training, allowing the user to complete an assembly run without entering a sterile zone.
+While I can only show the finished model in most cases and not its MR implementation, this project has helped cut training costs and time; and the added benefit of remote training, allowing the user to complete an assembly run without entering a sterile zone.

 In this project, my role consisted of: 3D modeling of the assembly line, parts, and other assets; optimization of design files; UVing, and texturing.
 I was also responsible for the project implementation and project management, following Agile principles.